KauzClay/docs-tap/upgrade/compatibility-and-recommendations.hbs.md

 <!-- Update in each release using https://confluence.eng.vmware.com/pages/viewpage.action?pageId=789919969#TanzuApplicationPlatform(TAP)-N-2Upgradesupportwithnew6weeksminorandLTS -->
 <!-- Do not use a variable.
 Update version number each release so it's visible if this info becomes outdated.  -->

-Tanzu Application Platform v1.11 supports upgrading from the following versions:
+Tanzu Application Platform v1.6 supports upgrading from v1.5.x.

-- v1.10.1
-- v1.9.1
-- v1.8.x long-term support release

 ## <a id="support"></a> Compatibility